natalijajovanovska/react-app/README.md

   <h1>Deploying a React App* to GitHub Pages</h1>
   <p>* created using <code>create-react-app</code></p>
   <h1>Introduction</h1>
-  <p>In this tutorial, I'll show you how to deployed a React app�which I created using <code>create-react-app</code>�to
+  <p>In this tutorial, I'll show you how to deployed a React app which I created using <code>create-react-app</code> to
     GitHub Pages and how the project should be started</p>
   <p>You can visit the deployed app, at <a href="https://natalijajovanovska.github.io/react-app/#/" rel="nofollow">https://natalijajovanovska.github.io/react-app/#/</a>.</p>
   <p>This repository contains the files related to the app.
 The <code>master</code> branch contains the app's source